blcxtranslations/blcx/_translated/chapter-0029.md

 Foundation Building cultivators can ride on their spirit tools, and travel thousands of kilometers a day.
 Spirit Gathering cultivators do not have this kind of ability.
 But the Imperial Wind spell was also extraordinary, take Lin Xuan as an example.
 With one movement, he could float nearly fifty meters, and jumping up, he could easily reach a height of close to twenty meters.

 Using the Imperial Wind technique to travel, in the eyes of ordinary people, was already like flying.
 Also, after grasping this kind of technique, the body would become much more flexible.
-静若处，
-动若脱兔，
-好处是显而易见的。
-the benefits were obvious.
+The benefits were obvious.

 The perfect combination of offense, defense, and the support techniques greatly increased Lin Xuan's power.